 You may also need to keep purchasing Latisse to keep your results.
 Over the course of a year, if you buy one $150 bottle each month, you’ll have spent $1,800.
-If you keep using for a decade, you’ll end up spending $18,000, assuming the price doesn’t increase.
+If you keep using it for a decade, you’ll end up spending $18,000, assuming the price doesn’t increase.
 Even though other options, such as a hair transplant, seem pricey at first, they pale in comparison when it comes to using Latisse every day for 10 years.

-The thickness of the skin on the scalp can be both a help and a hinderance when it comes to using Latisse.
+The thickness of the skin on the scalp can be both a help and a hindrance when it comes to using Latisse.
 The skin of the eyelids is very thin, which allows Latisse to sink in effectively and work better in terms of regrowing the hair.
 Since the scalp’s skin is considerably thicker, it might not absorb the medication as well.

 But, that thickness can also reduce a person’s chance of side effects.
-One of the side effects of using Latisse on the eyelashes is that it can cause hyperpigmentation of the skin.
+One of the side effects of using Latisse on eyelashes is that it can cause hyperpigmentation of the skin.
 It’s thought that discoloration is less likely to take place on the scalp.
 Any discoloration that does occur can be concealed by the hair growth.

 Won’t Replace Hair Restoration Surgery

-In the end, even if researchers find a way to have Latisse on the scalp work for the majority of patients, as Latisse on the eyelids does, it will probably not replace hair restoration surgery as the go-to, permanent solution for hair loss.
+In the end, even if researchers find a way to have Latisse on the scalp work for the majority of patients, as Latisse on the eyelids do, it will probably not replace hair restoration surgery as the go-to, permanent solution for hair loss.
 Certain types of hair, often found on the back and sides of the head, aren’t susceptible to miniaturization.

 If you are experiencing male pattern baldness and want to learn more about your options for treatment, contact Dr. Jeffrey Epstein, a hair restoration surgeon with nearly two decades of experience.
-Dr. Epstein is one of the most well respected surgeons in the field.
+Dr. Epstein is one of the most well-respected surgeons in the field.
 Call (305) 666-1774 for an appointment at his office in Miami.